I’m going to be hiring my first staff member at UNT soon (

 more details to come!), and this has led me to think about recruiting people to work in Denton, Texas.
 I hope what’s below will help not only me but others at UNT and TWU recruiting job candidates: per the Creative Commons license attached to this posting, please feel free to adapt it for your own use.

 The city of Denton is located about 40 miles from both Dallas and Fort Worth, in a region of nearly 7 million people, and even closer to two major hub airports: Dallas/Fort Worth International Airport and Dallas Love Field.
-It is home to two public universities: the University of North Texas (the largest and most comprehensive university in the region, with more than 38,000 students and 120 graduate degree programs) and Texas Woman’s University (the nation’s largest university primarily for women and the one of the ten most ethnically diverse universities in the country, with approximately 15,000 students).
+It is home to two public universities: the University of North Texas (the most comprehensive university in the region, with 38,000 students and 124 graduate degree programs) and Texas Woman’s University (the nation’s largest university primarily for women and the one of the ten most ethnically diverse universities in the country, with approximately 15,000 students).
 Like any other college town, Denton has plenty of coffee shops, yoga studios, natural-food stores, and funky eateries, but it distinguishes itself with its active music scene.
 Each year sees the opening of new upscale bars, restaurants, and coffee shops.
 Denton was ranked #2 “boomtown” in America for 2019.

 The main campuses of both universities are located about a mile from the Downtown Square, a cultural district designated by the state of Texas that contains the historic Denton County courthouse and surrounding park and independent businesses, including Recycled, a 17,000-square-foot store selling used books, music, and film.
 Both campuses are quite compact and walkable, and UNT especially has a number of places to grab lunch just off campus.

 The climate is generally quite sunny, and summers, while hot, tend to have low humidity.

 A few cool thing about Denton: